J1 visa is residing journalists that will be covering news in China over 180 days.

 -A copy of your current resume.
 Current copy of resume should include at least 5 years of work history.

-5.One recent passport type (2”x2”) color photograph taken with a white background in the past 6 months.
+5.Two recent passport type (2”x2”) color photograph taken with a white background in the past 6 months.
 The photograph must be attached to the visa application form.
-Please see click to see Chinese Visa Picture Requirement for more information.
+Please click to see Chinese Visa Picture Requirement for more information.

 6. Applicants who have been to China within the past 2 years must provide a copy of their most recent Chinese Visa issued as well as a copy of the last entry and exit passport stamps in the passport.